 SHARE YOUR THOUGHTS

-- Found some other souvenirs from Vietnam that is worth to buy?
+- Found some other souvenirs from Vietnam that are worth buying?
 Share with us

-- What kind of souvenirs you like to bring from your travels?
+- What kind of souvenirs do you like to bring from your travels?